 LOUISVILLE, Ky. — The Parks Alliance of Louisville joined residents of the California neighborhood and community leaders to break ground on the first phase of Alberta Jones Park on Sunday.

-LOUISVILLE, Ky. — A new west Louisville park will soon bear the name of pioneering attorney and civil rights champion Alberta Jones.
+The west Louisville park bears the name of a pioneering attorney and civil rights champion.

 Residents chose to name their new park "Alberta Jones Park".
 This was made official at a Louisville Metro Council on Nov.
 10, a key milestone in the creation of a much-needed community greenspace.